Significant-Gravitas/AutoGPT/docs/content/AutoGPT/component agent/components.md

 ```

 If you don't want the component at all, you can just remove it from the agent's `__init__` method.
 If you want to remove components you inherit from the parent class you can set the relevant attribute to `None`:

+!!!
+Warning
+    Be careful when removing components that are required by other components.
+This may lead to errors and unexpected behavior.

 ```py
 class MyAgent(Agent):